 It may not be possible to determine exactly how much money you’ll save by investing in a route planning app until you use it and can compare pre-app and post-app costs.
-By collecting data on your current costs of deliveries, you should get a sense of how much opportunity there is to cut costs and how your bottom line could be impacted.
+By collecting data on your current deliveries’ costs, you should get a sense of how much opportunity to cut costs and how the costs could impact your bottom line.

 Multiple stop route optimization apps and software solutions can vary significantly in cost, depending on the features they offer.
 Ideally, you want to find one that meets your business needs and saves you the most amount of money.